If you’re looking to secure your financial future, you came to the right place!

-As your financial advisor in Winnipeg, we here at SmartWealth, helps you uncover these important things, then develop a plan to ensure they do not get left behind.
+As your financial advisor in Winnipeg, we help you realign your spending toward things that really matter; we help you uncover these important things, then develop a plan to ensure they do not get left behind.

 We also work with you to identify certain risks that may “roadblock” your plan and together, we design a solution that mitigates or eliminates their potential financial impact.

-Throughout the planning process, we apply high level, unbiased, independent quality advice to ensure you have a secure financial future through a proven step by step financial compass process.
+Throughout the planning process, we apply high level, unbiased, independent quality advice to ensure you have a secure financial future.

-Risk management safeguards your financial security and gives you a solid financial foundation that helps mitigate the risks of serious life events that could affect you and your loved ones’ financial security, lifestyle and future.
+Risk management safeguards your financial security and gives you a solid financial foundation that helps mitigate the risks of serious life events affecting your financial security.

-If you’re anything like most of us, your financial security depends on your ability to earn a living.
+If you’re anything like most of us, your financial security may depend on your ability to earn a living.

 This means that if you lose your ability to actively work at a job, profession or business, your income STOPS.

-A well-planned risk management strategy takes into account the most common serious life events that could potentially affect you and your loved ones’ financial well-being.
+A well-planned risk management strategy takes into account the most common serious life events that could potentially affect you and your loved ones’ financial well-being and future.

-When a person gets sick or become disabled, he or she may not be able to perform his or her regular activities to earn a living; a solid living benefits plan ensures that you don’t have to worry as to when your next paycheck is coming should you ever find yourself in a position when you’re unable to actively work for income because of a serious illness or disability so you could focus more on getting well instead of worrying about money.
+When a person gets sick or become disabled, he or she may not be able to perform his or her regular activities to earn a living; a solid living benefits plan ensures that you don’t have to worry as to when your next paycheck is coming should you ever find yourself in a position when you’re unable to actively work for income so you could focus more on getting well instead of worrying about money.

 There are times when families find themselves in a situation where the person whom they rely upon for financial support is no longer around to provide for them.